Rikhav21/Printer-Mod/Journal.md

 ## Day 3
 Today I meainly spent time on actually getting the elctronics done, so I soldered the wires, tested connections before powering it on, because it's pretty high voltage, stuff, and triple checking that everything was wired correctly before giving it power.
 Here I didn't have a barrel ack for DC input to the laser controller, so instead I ust soldered on the wires to the back of the board with the exposed socket terminals.
 I did test it where I turned it on,a nd the laser was at 0.1% power, and I was able to see a faint blue glow so it does work. tomorrow I am going to try to mount and actuallycut something. time spent: 4 hours

+## Day 4
+Today I ust wanted to finish the assembly portion and try powering everything on. it turned out that actually connecting the laser controll board to the SKR pico was a little bit harder than I thought, because the board was out of reach, and the wires to the laser restricted its movement so I had to make them longer.
+I had to redeigsn the mount because the first one did  not fit that well,a nd I had to print at about 50% infill because it was supporting almost the entire weight of the laser.
+Although the toolhead is now heavier, it doe snot seem to actually change the movement of the laser that much. time spend: 3 and a half hours.